What is Bolognese?

 - 1 cup (236ml) whole milk (or low fat milk with a tablespoon of cream)

 1 Make the soffritto base with onions, celery, and carrots, add tomato paste: Heat butter in a large sauté pan on medium high.
 Add the finely chopped onion, celery, and carrots.
 Sprinkle a little salt over everything.
 Cook, stirring occasionally, until golden, about 5 minutes.

 Add the tomato paste and stir to combine, cook for another minute or so.

 2 Add the ground beef: Add the ground beef to the onions, celery, and carrots, breaking up the meat with a wooden spoon as you add it to the pan.
 Again, sprinkle a little salt over everything.

 Cook, stirring occasionally, until cooked through, about 15 minutes.

 3 Deglaze the pan with wine: Stir in the wine (if using), scraping up any browned bits from the bottom of the pan.
 Let this boil down by half.

 4 Stir in tomatoes, milk, then simmer: Stir in the tomatoes.
 Slowly stir in the milk.
 Increase the heat to bring the mixture to a simmer, then lower the heat to maintain a low simmer.

 Simmer uncovered about 20 minutes.
 Add a little water if the sauce ever begins to dry out.
 Add salt and pepper to taste.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Pasta Bolognese Sauce on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Quick Pasta Bolognese Sauce on Simply Recipes.
 Thank you!Print